-- 5.21 EFRAG also considered whether the model should specify a cost formula for an individual investment when it has been acquired in multiple tranches such as a weighted average cost basis or a first-in-first-out ('FIFO') basis. - 5.22 The cost formula has an impact on both recognition and measurement of the profit or loss charge.
-For example, assume an entity acquires 200 shares in another entity over time: - a) initially 100 shares at EUR 60; and - b) later another 100 shares at EUR 80. - 5.23 If the fair value at year-end is EUR 75, this would be higher than the average cost of EUR 70, and under the revaluation model there would be no loss in value.
-If the fair value was compared to the original cost of each tranche, the entity would charge to profit or loss the decline of EUR 500 on the second tranche. - 5.24 IAS 39 does not provide guidance on this issue, which applies both to the measurement of impairment and gain or loss on partial disposals.
-Entities presumably have developed an accounting policy and use a consistent method for both.
-Either the weighted average cost method or the individual tranche method could be prescribed or left to the reporting entity to decide. - 5.25 If the reporting entity determines which cost formula to use it would enable the entity to align its financial reporting and tax treatments.
+- 5.20 EFRAG also considered whether the model should specify a cost formula for an individual investment when it has been acquired in multiple tranches such as a weighted average cost basis or a first-in-first-out ('FIFO') basis. - 5.21 The cost formula has an impact on both recognition and measurement of the profit or loss charge.
+For example, assume an entity acquires 200 shares in another entity over time: - a) initially 100 shares at EUR 60; and - b) later another 100 shares at EUR 80. - 5.22 If the fair value at year-end is EUR 75, this would be higher than the average cost of EUR 70, and under the revaluation model there would be no loss in value.
+If the fair value was compared to the original cost of each tranche, the entity would charge to profit or loss the decline of EUR 500 on the second tranche. - 5.23 IAS 39 does not provide guidance on this issue, which affects both the assessment of impairment and the gain or loss recognised on partial disposals.
+Entities have presumably developed an accounting policy and use a consistent method for both.
+Either the weighted average cost method or the individual tranche method could be prescribed or left to the reporting entity to decide. - 5.24 If the reporting entity determines which cost formula to use it would enable the entity to align its financial reporting and tax treatments.